-An outline of the relationship: A Franchise agreement essentially includes the name of the people involved, ownership of the intellectual property.
-The agreement also includes the obligations of the franchisee to operate their business according to the standards of the franchisor.
+An outline of the relationship: A Franchise Agreement and Laws Governing Franchising essentially includes the people involved, ownership of the intellectual property.
+The agreement also consists of the franchisee’s obligations to operate their business according to the franchisor’s standards.

 Duration of the Agreement: This involves the course of the franchisor-franchisee relationship.

 Initial and Continuing Fees: Generally, franchisees pay an initial fee to become a part of the relationship followed by continuing fees to maintain their position.
 The Agreement also includes other side fees to be paid by the franchise.